Vic Harding: Career

 Harding began at the Rye House training school in 1970 run by Len Silver and spent several seasons trying to break into a league team.

-In 1974 the Sunderland Gladiators handed him the chance.
+In 1974, the Sunderland Gladiators handed Harding the chance.
 In 1975, he moved to Weymouth Wizards.
 He became the club captain at Weymouth.

-In 1977 Len Silver signed him for the Hackney Hawks from Weymouth and spent most of that season as reserve.
-In 1978 he began improving so much that by 1979, he was a heat leader.
+In 1977, Len Silver signed Harding for the Hackney Hawks from Weymouth and spent most of that season as reserve.
+In 1978, he began improving so much that by 1979, he was a heat leader.

 Death

 Tragedy struck on 8 June 1979 when Harding was killed whilst riding for Hackney at Hackney Wick Stadium, Waterden Road.
-He was in a heat as a replacement for Bo Petersen but during the race he was involved in a terrible crash with Steve Weatherley.
+He was in a heat as a replacement for Bo Petersen, but during the race, he was involved in a terrible crash with Steve Weatherley.
 Harding was killed and Weatherley was left with a broken back and paraplegia.

 Following this tragic accident, the Hawks hosted a Vic Harding Memorial Trophy every season in Harding's honour.
 It was in fact the last ever meeting hosted by the Hackney Hawks.